FAQ - Passes & Permits Fees

 Can I use my Interagency Senior Pass, Interagency Access Pass, or Interagency National Pass, fee ?

 Yes.
-The Interagency Senior Pass and Interagency Access Pass as well as the Golden Eagle Pass will be accepted for a 100% discount on any fee area pass.
+The Interagency Senior Pass and Interagency Access Pass as well as the Senior Pass will be accepted for a 100% discount on any fee area pass.

 Get more information about Interagency Senior Pass and Interagency Access Pass Passports online, or call any Forest Service office.